 When determining whether overall noise (and vibration) impacts from cumulative projects would be cumulatively significant and whether the project's incremental contribution to any significant cumulative impacts would be cumulatively considerable, it is important to note that noise and vibration are localized occurrences.
 As such, they decrease rapidly in magnitude as the distance from the source to the receptor increases.
 Therefore, only two projects identified in Table 3.0-1 and shown on Exhibit 3.0-1 in Section 3.0, Introduction to the Environmental Analysis, are in the direct vicinity of the project study area and are considered influential with regard to noise and vibration.
-Only the Minneola Solar (project #4) located adjacent to the proposed project and Solar 33 (project #9) located approximately 3,200 feet to the southwest of the project site are physically close enough to have the potential to be considered in a cumulative context with the project's incremental contribution.
+Only the Minneola Solar (project #4) located adjacent to the project site are physically close enough to have the potential to be considered in a cumulative context with the project's incremental contribution.